A determinacy approach to Borel combinatorics: Introduction

 A \define{Borel graph} on a standard Borel space $X$ is a symmetric irreflexive relation $G$ on $X$ that is Borel as a subset of $X \times X$.
 We call elements of $X$ vertices, and if $x,y \in X$ and $x \G y$ then we say that $x$ and $y$ are \define{neighbors}, or are \define{adjacent}.
 The \define{degree} of a vertex is its number of neighbors, and a graph is said to have \define{degree $\leq n$} if each of its vertices has degree $\leq n$.
 A graph is said to be \define{regular} if all of its vertices have the same number of neighbors, and is \define{$n$-regular} if this number is $n$.

 Graph coloring is a typical problem studied in the field of Borel combinatorics, where a \define{Borel coloring} of a Borel graph $G$ on $X$ is a Borel function $c: X \to Y$ from the vertices of $G$ to a standard Borel space $Y$ such that if $x \G y$, then $c(x) \neq c(y)$.
 The \define{Borel chromatic number} $\chi_B(G)$ of $G$ is the least cardinality of a standard Borel space $Y$ such that $G$ has a Borel coloring with codomain $Y$.
-The first systematic study of Borel chromatic numbers was done by Kechris, Solecki, and Todor\v{c}evi\'c~\cite{MR1667145}.
-Since then, fruitful connections have been found between the study of Borel chromatic numbers and other areas of mathematics such as ergodic theory and dynamics~\cites{MR3019078, ConleyKechrisTuckerDrob}, and dichotomies in descriptive set theory~\cite{MillerBull}.
+The first systematic study of Borel chromatic numbers was done by Kechris, Solecki, and Todorcevic~\cite{MR1667145}.
+Since then, fruitful connections have been found between the study of Borel chromatic numbers and other areas of mathematics such as ergodic theory and dynamics~\cite{MR3019078, ConleyKechrisTuckerDrob}, and dichotomies in descriptive set theory~\cite{MillerBull}.

 If $G$ is a Borel graph, then it is clear that $\chi(G) \leq \chi_B(G)$, where $\chi(G)$ is the usual chromatic number of $G$.
 However, $\chi(G)$ and $\chi_B(G)$ may differ quite wildly.
-For instance, Kechris, Solecki, and Todor\v{c}evi\'c~\cite{MR1667145} show the existence of an acyclic Borel graph $G_0$ (so $\chi(G_0) = 2$) for which $\chi_B(G_0) = 2^{\aleph_0}$.
+For instance, Kechris, Solecki, and Todorcevic~\cite{MR1667145} show the existence of an acyclic Borel graph $G_0$ (so $\chi(G_0) = 2$) for which $\chi_B(G_0) = 2^{\aleph_0}$.
 Nevertheless, in some respects the Borel chromatic number of a graph is quite similar to the usual chromatic number.
 For example, we have the following analogue of an obvious classical fact: